 Their best show, according to Goff, was when only two guitarists and two keyboardists -- no drummer -- showed up.
 After one particular performance, a guy approached the band and said, "I fell asleep, but don't be insulted -- I fell asleep -- but it was really good."
 Two hours of obscure conversation with guitarist Jason Soares, including dips into quantum theory...brought about only one conclusion: they are as indie as indie can get.

 "Personally I'm trying to redefine what makes a band in a modern time," says Soares.
 "I don't like the idea of a band.
 There are some problems with it, the first and foremost being is that it is a very product-orientated thing.
 What I would like to see happen is trying to gravitate towards a long-lasting way of appreciating music in a different sense."

 For years, Soares ran his own little label, Negative Records.
 He released vinyl classics of Truman's Water, Powerdresser, and Three Mile Pilot.
 Goff has his own label too, The Way Out Sound.
-Physics does no marketing, no networking, no showcases.
-They have a compilation CD out on Flapping Jet Records and a CD with Gravity.
+Physics did no marketing, no networking, no showcases.
+They released a compilation CD out on Flapping Jet Records and a CD with Gravity.

-"I'm not against signing to a major [label]," says Goff.
+"I'm not against signing to a major [label]," said Goff.
 "If someone gave me a lot of money, I'd be fucking stoked."